w3f/polkadot-wiki/docs/learn/learn-opengov.md

 ## The Technical Fellowship

-:::info From Technical Committee to the Fellowship
+:::info From Technical Committee to the Technical Fellowship

-In OpenGov, the Fellowship replaces the
-[Technical Committee](./learn-governance.md#technical-committee).
-It will serve both the Polkadot and Kusama networks.
+The Polkadot Technical Fellowship is a collection of Substrate experts.
+The Fellowship was established in 2022.
+In OpenGov, the Fellowship replaces the [Technical Committee](./learn-governance.md#technical-committee) in Governance v1, and will serve both the Polkadot and Kusama networks.

 :::